At Least 70 Feared Trapped In India Building Collapse: Police - UrduPoint

 "Fifteen injured people have been rescued and taken to hospital," Mahad police said.

-Three rescue teams, armed with specialised equipment and sniffer dogs, had been deployed to the scene of the accident, a statement from India's National Disaster Response Force said.
+Three rescue teams, armed with specialised equipment and sniffer dogs, had been deployed to the scene of the accident, a statement from India's National Disaster Response Force said, with Home Minister Amit Shah tweeting that he was "praying for everyone's safety".

-Television footage showed local residents and police officers combing through tin sheets and other wreckage in a desperate search for survivors.
+Local residents and police combed through tin sheets, metal rods and other wreckage in a desperate search for survivors as ambulances ferried victims to nearby hospitals.

+Mahad legislator Bharat Gogawale told the local TV9 Marathi channel that early estimates seemed to suggest that "over 200 people are stuck inside".

+"Our Primary goal is to rescue as many people as possible who are trapped under the debris".

-Former Mahad legislator Manik Motiram Jagtap told the local TV9 Marathi channel that the structure was 10 years old and built on "weak" foundations.
+- 'Scary situation' - Local politician Manik Motiram Jagtap told the channel that the structure was 10 years old and built on "weak" foundations.

 "He has assured them that all possible support will be extended for speedy rescue and relief works," the tweet said.